A dog who thinks he is the leader can cause many behavior problems. Your dog might challenge your leadership, and could even turn aggressive.

 You need to correct his behavior and let him know that you are his “Boss” and you will decide on when he would be playing with his toy.

 What you can do is to distract his attention and take back the toy and put it away for the day.
 He will learn that by “protecting” his toy, he will not be getting any toy.

 It is inevitable that you would have to put your dog on a leash while you bring him out for a walk or potty.

 Do not let him lead you on the walk as this will make him believe that he is the Alpha and would attempt to take the lead in other aspects of life.

 Make him walk behind you or stay beside you and occasionally, use the obedience commands to make him sit, stay and heel.
 This is to train his obedient and let him know that he should listen to you.

 Control Access To Doorway

-Your dog should never be allowed to go out of the door before you.
-Pack leader (which is YOU) should always exit first.
+Your dog should never be allowed to go out the door before you.
+The alpha leader of the pack (which is YOU) should always exit first.

 As a subordinate, your dog should remain in a “sit” position when the door is opened and look upon you (his pack leader) for guidance and direction.
 Only when you give him the command “go”, he should then follow behind you to exit the door.

 If you find your dog dashing out the moment the door is opened, make him know that by doing this, there will be no more outdoor activities for him.
 (You can stop bringing him out for that day).